ayhanyigid/kerkenes-router/README.md

 ## Custom CSRF-verifier

-Create a new class and extend the `BaseCsrfVerifier` middleware class provided by default with the simple-php-router library.
+Create a new class and extend the `BaseCsrfVerifier` middleware class provided by default with the kerkenes-php-router library.

 Add the property `except` with an array of the urls to the routes you want to exclude/whitelist from the CSRF validation.
 Using ```*``` at the end for the url will match the entire url.